 Some growers incorporate both methods into their growing technique.
 For example, some will begin their strain experimentation stage of growing indoors under LED lights.
 When the plant is almost ready to flower, it is moved outdoors for optimum growth potential.
 Then, once the strain is perfected, it can live outdoors thereafter.

 The benefit of growing outdoors is naturally the benefit of growing anything in its natural habitat and environment.
-The marijuana plant is naturally going to flourish more outdoors, because it is a plant.
+The cannabis plant is naturally going to flourish more outdoors, because it is a plant.
 A well-grown outdoor plant actually tastes better, smells better, and the buds look better if they are presented well.
-Outdoor marijuana actually produces a bigger yield than indoor marijuana plants because they have all the room that they need to grow.
+Outdoor weed actually produces a bigger yield than indoor weed plants because they have all the room that they need to grow.
 It’s cheaper to grow outdoors and it is easier, because the natural environment looks after everything for you.

-So then, the benefits of growing outdoor marijuana are:
+So then, the benefits of growing outdoor cannabis are:

 - It is cheap and easy